frederiknetbooster/drupal7_module_template/README.md

 - function foo_bar_baz(...)

 Note that even though "hook" is part of the hook name in the documentation, it should not be included in the function name.
-The parameter list vary, depending on the hook.
+The list of parameters depend on the hook.

 ## [module_name].install